'Schitt's Creek' star Dan Levy calls out Indian TV channel for censoring gay kiss - KESQ

 Western TV shows are frequently edited for nudity or scenes of a sexual nature before being shown on Indian television, but Levy pointed out that in the scene in question, only a kiss between two men was taken out, and not kisses between two women or a man and a woman.

-Conservative attitudes towards homosexuality are common in the country, which only decriminalized gay sex in 2018.
+Conservative attitudes toward homosexuality are common in the country, which only decriminalized gay sex in 2018.

 CNN has contacted Viacom 18, the Indian-based production company that owns the channel, for comment.